cloudbank-project/cbwebinar.github.io/index.md

 - UC Berkeley

 ### Who is eligible
-- **NSF CISE** proposers, with plans to expand to other Directorates
+- **NSF CISE** proposers, and CloudBank plans to expand to other NSF Directorates
-- Researchers with other funding sources, through our **CloudBank Enterprise** program.
+- Researchers with other funding sources: Can use CloudBank via our **CloudBank Enterprise** program.

 ### Why
 We are passionate about **accelrating research** via adoption of the public cloud.
 To this end, we work with cloud vendors (currently AWS, Azure, GCP, IBM clouds) and scientists to **lower the barrier to entry** and **smooth the process** of getting projects the computational power they need, when they need it, as cost-effectively as possible.